Following a 1-2 start to the summer season, the Bears Blue baseball team recovered nicely with three wins, all in different ways.

 Welch then scored on a double from Michael Baker, who was then brought home on a single from Josh Kreider.
 Zach Malone took over as a courtesy runner and later stole home when Keller tried to pick off Aiden Masters at first.
 In the top of the seventh, Josh Kreider bowed out in favor of Masters, who picked up the final two outs to give Bears Blue the win.

-Josh Kreider was clutch both hitting- and pitchingwise.
-In addition to his RBI single in the sixth, he went 6? innings on the mound, allowing just 4 hits and 2 walks while striking out 5 batters.
+Josh Kreider was clutch both hitting- and pitching-wise.
+In addition to his RBI single in the sixth, he went 6 1/3 innings on the mound, allowing just 4 hits and 2 walks while striking out 5 batters.
 Welch was strong as well; he went 3-for-3 at the plate with two singles and a double.
 Masters was right behind him with 2 hits.

 Most of Cocalico’s offense came in the first two innings; they had just one hit (a bunt single from Gaven Zwally) after the second.
 Martin carried the team for the most part, having their lone RBI on offense and allowing just 3 hits and no runs in five innings of work at pitcher.
 Keller took the loss, allowing 4 hits and 4 runs in the bottom of the sixth.

-Bears Blue went on the road the next day, travelling to Garden Spot on Thursday, June 7.
+Bears Blue went on the road the next day, traveling to Garden Spot on Thursday, June 7.
 They thoroughly dominated, winning 14-1 in five innings.
-Garden Spot got their lone run in the first after Joe Royle was hit by a pitch and scored on a bases loaded walk from Colby Forrester.
+Garden Spot got their lone run in the first after Joe Royle was hit by a pitch and scored on a bases-loaded walk from Colby Forrester.

 Elizabethtown batted around in the top of the second, scoring 7 runs.
 One came on a wild pitch that scored Hunter Stewart and two more came from a passed ball that brought in Josh Kreider and Anthony Russo.
 Tyler Souders came home on an RBI from Masters, who later scored on another wild pitch.
 Kolaric also scored on another passed ball, and Nick Kreider was finally doubled in by Welch.